AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

 Since 2008, guests and hosts have used Airbnb to travel in a more unique, personalized way.
 Instead of waking to overlooked 'Do not disturb' signs, Airbnb travelers find themselves rising with the birds in a whimsical treehouse, having their morning coffee on the deck of a houseboat, or cooking a shared regional breakfast with their hosts.

 Airbnb has been releasing and updating data at the Inside Airbnb site (`www.insideairbnb.com`).
 The last update (November 2018) covers 84 areas, most of them in US and Europe.
-In this project, we use data from Barcelona, posted on April 8th, 2018.
+In this project, we use data from Barcelona, captured on April 8th, 2018.
 Some interesting questions that can addressed with these data are:

 * Can you describe the vibe of each Barcelona neighborhood using listing descriptions?